microsoft/solution-accelerator-many-models/mlops-pipelines/1-setup/README.md

 ## Details

-If you want to customize the Azure resources deployed, you can modify the ARM templates and parameters under [`arm-templates/`](arm-templates).
+If you want to learn about the details and ways to customize the setup pipeline please read the [details page](Details.md).

-AKS cluster will be attached only if the variables related to deploying in AKS are set (see [the section about deployment](../2-modeling/README.md#deployment) in the modeling pipeline for details).